 A written excuse or telephone call is required from you each time your child is absent or tardy, otherwise the absence is recorded as unexcused.
-Students must be in attendance the majority of the day in order to participate in after-school activities.
-Students going homesick may not return to participate in after-school activities.
-According to USD 368 Board Policy JBD, when a student is absent from school, an attempt shall be made to contact the parent or guardian to determine the reason for the absence.
+According to USD #368 Board Policy JBD, when a student is absent from school, an attempt shall be made to contact the parent or guardian to determine the reason for the absence.
 The principal has been designated to determine the acceptability and validity of excuses presented by the parent(s) or the student.
 If your child's attendance gets close to the 90% rate, the principal has the right to take further action.
 According to the State's Quality Performance Accreditation criteria, 90% attendance by students is required for our school to be accredited.
 If there is to be a change in your child's transportation home from school, a written note is required.
 Otherwise, he/she will be sent home as usual.
-PLEASE INFORM THE SCHOOL OF ANY CHANGES IN BABYSITTERS, ADDRESSES, PARENTS' PLACE OF EMPLOYMENT, AND PHONE
+PLEASE INFORM THE SCHOOL OF ANY CHANGES IN BABY-SITTERS, ADDRESSES, PARENT PLACE OF EMPLOYMENT AND PHONE NUMBERS.

-NUMBERS.
 WE DO NEED EMERGENCY PHONE NUMBERS.